 Bertrand Arthur William Russell, 3rd Earl Russell, (1872 – 1970) was a British philosopher, logician, mathematician, historian, atheist, and social critic.
-He is, along with his protégé Ludwig Wittgenstein, one of the founders of analytic philosophy and he is widely held to be one of the 20th century’s most important logicians.
+He is, along with his protégé Ludwig Wittgenstein, one of the founders of analytic philosophy and widely held to be one of the 20th century’s most important logicians.
 He co-authored, with A. N. Whitehead, Principia Mathematica, an attempt to ground mathematics in logic.
 His writings were voluminous and covered a vast range of topics including politics, ethics, and religion.
 Russell was awarded the Nobel Prize in Literature in 1950 “in recognition of his varied and significant writings in which he champions humanitarian ideals and freedom of thought.”
 Russell is thought by many to be the greatest philosopher of the 20th century.

 Russell’s view of the meaning of life is set forth most clearly in his 1903 essay: “A Free Man’s Worship.”
 It is truly one of the classics of the meaning of life literature.
 It begins with an imaginary conversation about the history of creation between Mephistopheles, the devil, and Dr. Faustus, a man who sells his soul to the devil in return for power and wealth.
 In Russell’s story, God had grown weary of the praise of the angels and thought it might be more amusing to gain the praise of beings that suffered.
 Hence God created the world.